nakazi0635/unity_art_gallery/README.md

 * Nacazy

-You can also create an art gallery without a split.
+You can also create an art gallery without a C#script.
 Please try to create it.

 Thank you very much!